istmobiome/istmobiome-web/content/publication/_index.md

 ---
-title: "Publications"
+title: Publications
-subtitle = "By people involved in the Istmobiome Project"
+subtitle = By people involved in the Istmobiome Project

 # View.
 #   1 = List